 Under pressure to simplify supply chains and improve sustainability, Nupo Ventures is building startups, with six under its belt so far.

-Consumers might not recognise the name Olam Group, but will likely have eaten something the Singapore-based conglomerate supplies.
-The company is one of world’s largest suppliers of cocoa beans, coffee, cotton and rice, operating in 60 countries with annual revenues of over $37bn.
+Consumers might not recognise the name Olam Group but will likely have eaten something the Singapore-based conglomerate supplies.
+The company is one of world’s largest suppliers of cocoa beans, coffee, cotton and rice, operating in 60 countries with annual revenues of more than $37bn.

 Olam began addressing some of these issues in 2016 with a digital transformation programme, moving into venture building activities in 2020.
 In 2022 these were turned into Nupo Ventures, Olam’s corporate venturing arm, which houses all the company’s incubated ventures and portfolio of new ideas.
 Now, after creating six successful startups so far, Nupo Ventures is spinning out as a separate entity that can take in capital from outside of Olam.